CodeReclaimers/btce-bot/README.md

 btce-bot
 ========

+NOTE: This is NOT a library of ready-made bots; it's a library that (hopefully) makes it easier to write your own bot, because you won't have to fuss with a bunch of low-level details.
+It's still a work in progress, so if you'd like something implemented please feel free to ask for it!

 This library provides a simple framework for building trading bots for the BTC-e.com exchange site.
 So that you don't have to spend your time chasing down wacky dependencies, it depends only on my btce-api library: